 - Mastiff Shotgun (Shotgun) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
 Originally a Legendary weapon prior to Season 5.

 - Peacekeeper (Unique) - Lever-action shotgun with a eleven-pellet "star" spread.
-Can aim down the sight to "charge" shots for a tighter, more accurate spread.
+Can toggle a "Precision Choke" mode where aiming down the sight "charges" the shot for a tighter, more accurate spread.
 5 shots per "magazine", 50 shots total.
 Originally a base weapon (using Shotgun Ammo) prior to Season 5.

 - P2020 (Light) - Semi-automatic handgun.
 Can equip the Hammerpoint Rounds attachment for increased damage to unshielded opponents.

 - Wingman (Heavy) - Double-action revolver with high stopping power.
 Cannot use Barrel Stabilizer attachments.
-Can equip the Skullpiercer Rifling attachment for increased headshot damage.
+Can equip the Skullpiercer Rifling attachment for increased headshot damage or the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.

 - Optics - Sights and scopes that improve magnification while aiming down the sight.
 While most common scopes can be used on any weapon, rarer ones can only be used for certain weapons (such as Sniper scopes, which can only be used for SRs).
 Certain scopes include variable zooming (allowing players to change magnification by pressing Sprint while aiming), while legendary scopes offer threat highlighting (showing enemies with a red highlight, even through smoke).

 - Barrel Stabilizers - Improves recoil reduction.
-Legendary version also reduces muzzle flash.
+Prior to Season 8, a Legendary version was used that also reduced muzzle flash.
 Not used for Shotguns.

 - Stocks - Improves the weapon's drift while aiming, as well as the speed at which the weapon is raised or lowered.
 Two versions are used: Standard (for ARs, SMGs, and LMGs) and Sniper (for SRs).
 Not used for Shotguns or Pistols.

-- Extended Magazines / Shotgun Bolts - Extended Magazines increase the magazine size for weapons with either Light, Heavy, and Sniper ammo.
+- Extended Magazines / Shotgun Bolts - Extended Magazines increase the magazine size for weapons with either Light, Heavy, Energy, or Sniper ammo.
+Legendary versions (added in Season 8) also automatically reloads the weapon while holstered.
 Shotgun Bolts increase the firing rate for weapons with Shotgun ammo.

 - Hop-Ups - Unique epic and legendary attachments that add capabilities for specific weapons (such as unlocking additional firing modes or improving certain types of damage).